Removals

 Recovery Time

-No downtime, however, the treated area may feel very tender to touch and white gas bubbles will be apparent.
+No downtime, however, the treated area may feel very tender to touch.
 It is important that the skin is looked after immediately after the treatment.
-The area must not be picked, especially if blisters appear.
+The area must not be picked.
 Keep the area clean and dry.
 Whilst healing Aloe Vera gel can be applied or an antiseptic cream for the next 3 days.
 You can apply cold compresses if necessary to reduce discomfort and inflammation.
-No scrubbing the area when showering or bathing and no exposure to sun without sunscreen.
-SPF 30 is recommended.
+No scrubbing of the area when showering or bathing and no exposure to sun without sunscreen.
+SPF 30 minimum is recommended.

 Side Affects